About the Laboratory to Combat Human Trafficking (LCHT)

 - Willingness to roll-up their sleeves and “do the work”

-- At least 5 years in various levels of leadership; ideally with a focus on learning and development programs
+- At least 5 years in various levels of leadership; ideally with a focus on development programs and engaging with community, business and organizational leaders

 - Bachelor’s degree required; Master’s degree preferred